oagoum/Register_person/README.md

 # Register_person
-A terminal based program, to register people with the option to write it to a text file.
+A console based program, to register people with the option to write it to a text file.

 # Disclaimer